tim-de/scoundrel/README.md

 ## The State Of Affairs

-As mentioned, this is at a very early stage, and can basically only shuffle cards at this point, and doesn't even have any kind of interface, but that will hopefully change soon...
+The gameplay loop is mostly there now, but it's still a pretty unintuitive and not even remotely self-explanatory cli, so the addition of a gui will be a priority soon (if not the next thing to work on)